Balaje/iceFem/README.md

 <img width="760" height="345" src="./Images/iceGeo.png" border="0">
 </p>

-To use the package, open up terminal and type
+To use the package, cd into the package directory, open up terminal and type

 ```shell
 FreeFem++ -ne iceSpline.edp